 But perhaps the most striking thing about the tombs is that they contain burials from all three periods of local history: the Chachapoya cultural heyday, the post-Inca invasion period, and the post-Spanish conquest.
 Archaeologists are continuing to study the material, seeking to learn more about the Chachapoya and their relationship with their Inca masters.

 The quipu finds have been especially valuable to scholars seeking to decode the Inca record keeping system.

 After our museum tour you can visit the Kenticafé across the street, for a cup of the best coffee in Chachapoyas, where you may see dozens of the region's exotic hummingbirds flitting among the strategically placed feeders, perhaps including the dazzling and highly endangered Marvellous Spatuletail.

-you return to El Chillo for dinner and overnight.
+You return to Estancia Chillo for dinner and overnight.

-You drive to Chachapoyas city for dinner and overnight at Casa Vieja Hotel.
+You will be driven back to Chachapoyas.
+Dinner and overnight at Casa Vieja Hotel.

 We had a wonderful time in Peru!
 All the guides that you set up were very helpful, on time and took good care of us.

 - Julia S, July 2016